By DullesMoms, Jan 2021

 From policy advocate to trendsetter and everything in between, this collection of our First Ladies’ contributions should not be missed at the National Museum of American History’s The First Ladies exhibit.

-Little did we know when construction began in 1914 that the Lincoln Memorial, a widely-recognized memorial dedicated to our nation’s 16th president — would be the most visited site on the National Mall!
+Little did we know when construction began in 1914 that the Lincoln Memorial, a widely recognized memorial dedicated to our nation’s 16th president, would become the most visited site on the National Mall!
 Before visiting, please check this destination’s website to determine its operating status.

 An ode to classical architecture, the Thomas Jefferson Memorial features a grand rotunda and a bronze statue of this founding father and third President of the United States.
 Before visiting, please check this destination’s website to determine its operating status.